ErrorTzy/writings/papers/PhDApps/Draft_3.md

 Recall Bennett's formulation: "building", "making" and "generative".
 All of these are agential concepts.
 I believe that, Bennett's intuition aligns with my analysis.
 There must be something related to agency that leads to the directness that we want.
 Informally speaking, we can in some sense build singleton Socrates out of Socrates, but we cannot build Socrates out of singleton Socrates.

 Let me explicate this intuition into an argument.
-According to my previous discuss, intervention depends on agency.
+Surgical intervention depends on agency.
 But agency depends on intention formation.
 If an intervention is inconceivable, then there is no way to form an intention.
 If there cannot be such an intention, then the agential intervention is impossible.

 Now I want to argue that, there is no way to conceive of a surgical intervention on singleton Socrates.
 In other words, we cannot conceive of a way to directly modify singleton Socrates.
 We can intervene on Socrates, or maybe on set theory.
 But these are all indirect intervention, and thus not surgical.
 Therefore, a surgical intervention on singleton Socrates is impossible.